Wriver/glk/.github/ISSUE_TEMPLATE/bug_report.md

 **Actual Result:**

 **Environment:**
-(please change if the problem occurs in different environment )
+(change the default if the problem occurs in different environment )
 * Any supported browser
-* Windows 7
+* Windows 7 / 10
 * QA Server

 **Additional Context:**